 (g) The Treasurer shall call quarterly meeting of the Finance Committee to review the association’s financial position.
 This committee shall consist of the Treasurer, Treasurer-elect, Immediate Past Treasurer, President, President-elect and one Chapter President who shall be appointed by a majority vote of the Council of Presidents.

 (a) The Board shall appoint from among its members the Secretary.
 The term of office of the Secretary shall be determined by the Board in its discretion and may be for any period not to exceed three years.
 This limitation shall apply to the duration of any one term; there shall, however, be no limitation on the number of terms or successive terms a Member of the Association may serve as Secretary.

 (b) The Secretary shall be responsible for the proper record keeping of the Association, give notice of, attend, keep and distribute minutes of all meetings of the Association, the Board, and the Council of Presidents.

 (c) The Secretary shall be responsible for the timely preparation of the ballot for the Annual Election, as well as the sending, receipt, and supervising the professional staff in the tallying of such ballots.

 The Secretary shall also be responsible for the execution of such orders and duties as may from time to time be prescribed by the Board and the President.

 Section 7.
 Treasurer-elect

-(a)The Treasurer-elect shall be a Professional member, elected for a term of one year and shall automatically succeed to the office of Treasurer for a two-year term upon the completion of the one-year term as Treasurer- elect.
+(a)The Treasurer-elect shall be a Professional, Associate, or Retired member, elected for a term of one year and shall automatically succeed to the office of Treasurer for a two-year term upon the completion of the one-year term as Treasurer- elect.
 The Treasurer-elect is a non-voting, ex-officio position on the Board and is not considered an Officer.